Douen

-The Douen is a entity from Trinidad and Tobago folklore.
-Their most recognized characteristic is their feet are said to be backwards, with the heel facing the front and the knees are backwards also being faceless.
+The Douen (/ˈduːɪn/) is an entity in Trinidadian folklore, also spelt Dwen (/ˈdwɛn/) in Saint Lucian folklore.
+Their most recognized characteristic is that their feet are said to be backwards, with the heel facing the front and the knees are backwards also being faceless.
 If they hear a child's name, then they can call to the child in a parent's voice and try to lure the child into the forest.
 They wear a big, floppy straw hat to hide the fact that they have no face except for a small mouth to speak with.
 Largely mischievous, they play pranks on people, raid gardens, and seem to enjoy leading children astray until they are thoroughly lost in the woods.